ashki23/HPC-notes/Spack.md

 ### Lmod
 [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod) is a Lua-based module system that easily handles the MODULEPATH Hierarchical problem.
 To handel this issue, we can use Lmod to install new packages.
-To install and activate Lmode use (note that this may take a while):
+To install Lmode use the following (note this may take a while):

 ```bash
 source spack/share/spack/setup-env.sh
 spack install lmod
 ```

-To use Lmode to install a new package, use:
+To use Lmode to install and load a new package, use:
 ```bash
 unset MODULEPATH
 unset MODULESHOME